 And if you’re thinking of your credit card as a sort of “emergency” card that will help you cover an emergency, just don’t.
 Instead, build an emergency fund.
 It sounds hard, but it’s really not.

 On the same note, let’s talk a little bit about credit card rewards.
 Many cards offer some very attractive rewards options, from cash back, to points, to miles that can be used on travels.
 All of these rewards are there to encourage you to sign up and to use the card for your expenses.
 That’s good for the card issuer, but can be catastrophic for you if not handled responsibly.
 If the rewards are your reason for signing up, you may want to consider skipping.

 3. Not saying “no.”

 College is a time of fun and freedom, and that can make saying “no” kind of difficult.
-Tim admits fully that he agreed to do many things in college that he really didn’t want to do, per se, simply because his friends were doing it and he didn’t want to be left out.
-Many expensive meals and trips to the club later, and he had nothing to show for it other than a hole in his budget.
+I admit fully that I agreed to do many things in college that I really didn’t want to do, per se, simply because my friends were doing it and I didn’t want to be left out.
+Many expensive meals and trips to the club later, and I had nothing to show for it other than a hole in my budget.

 That’s the power of peer pressure for you.

 That’s why it’s important to learn to say no to things that you don’t want or need.
 Your wallet will thank you, and it will also help make it easier to say “yes” to the things that you do want to do.

 4. Misusing your student loan and/or student loan refund.